New Grants Means . . . New Projects!

 Evelyn Cameron Window Restoration, Terry, MT

 While Evelyn Cameron’s photos left an outstanding record of rural Eastern Montana history, the historic theater where they are housed needs a bit of work.
 The Evelyn Cameron Heritage Museum received a grant from the Montana History Foundation to repair 26 of the museum’s historic wood windows.
 MPA will match with a curriculum-building grant from the Historic Preservation Education Foundation, and lead a hands-on training and restoration project.
 Additional funding is needed to complete all 24 windows, the MPA crew will start this fall on this great project to save the theater’s windows.

-With funds from our friends at the 1772 Foundation, MPA is studying heritage properties along popular bicycling routes and identifying historic buildings that could be repurposed to meet the needs of touring cyclists.
-We’ll be looking at at-risk properties, and some case studies to create feasibility recommendations for potential bike-related development.
+With funds from our friends at the 1772 Foundation, MPA with help from Adventure Cycling is studying heritage properties along popular bicycling routes and identifying historic buildings that could be repurposed to meet the needs of touring cyclists.
+We’ll be looking at at-risk properties, and case studies to create feasibility recommendations for potential bike-related development.